• Skip to primary navigation

 Feeling wine?
 I love pairing this dish with a gewurztraminer.
 This wine is highly aromatic, which makes it great with a rich meat like duck.
 The floral notes match nicely with the glaze and heighten the ginger flavor.
 A pinot noir is also a classic wine pairing with duck.

 And, of course, it wouldn't be the holidays without a signature cocktail or two.
-Try my spiced cranberry bourbon sour, sparkling cranberry-ginger margarita, Sugar Plum Fairy Martini, sparkling pomegranate martini or chai-cranberry bourbon smash.
+Try my spiced cranberry bourbon sour, sparkling cranberry-ginger margarita, sparkling pomegranate martini or chai-cranberry bourbon smash.
+Or if you'd like a zero-proof drink, this cranberry margarita mocktail is perfect.

 Cheers!